jzy12312/PillarH-CNSNet/README.md

-PillarH-CNSNet:Height-Aware Contextual Pillar Network for Enhanced 3D Object Detection
+PillarH-CNSNet: Height-Aware Contextual Pillar Network for Enhanced 3D Object Detection
 =======
 This project is directly related to the manuscript submitted to *The Visual Computer*.